Ungerer221/Term2-compition-app-V2-2024/README.md

 using firebase auth function the app will allow authentication to the user with the matching email and password

+### **Winner Functionality** !!!

+The Winnier determination function for the money competition is functional and does work however it only works in the console.log(), it doesn't display any client side visual changes yet.

 ### Admin Features

 these are features that are only available to the admin